interfect/interfect.github.io/posts/008-Easy-Mobile-Notifications-With-Pushjet-and-ntfy.md

     pip install --user ntfy
     ```

 2. **Create a Pushjet service** by going to [the Pushjet API docs for service creation](http://docs.pushjet.io/docs/creating-a-new-service) and filling out the "Try It Out" form.
+You don't need an icon, but I used [this one by Nikita Golubev](http://www.flaticon.com/free-icon/programming_363216).
 You should get some response JSON like this:

     ```
     {